What Is Fixed Asset Accounting? 3 Things You Need To Know

 ---|---|---|

-Cash Accumulated depreciation Loss on sale of fixed asset Fixed asset | 1,100 48,000 900 | 50,000 |
+Loss of Sale of Fixed Asset | 900 | |

 Bottom Line

-Fixed asset accounting consists of recording the asset’s cost, the periodic depreciation over the asset’s life, and the asset’s eventual disposal.
+Fixed asset accounting consists of recording the asset’s cost, the periodic depreciation over the asset’s life, impairment testing, and the asset’s eventual disposal.
 You can get a much better measure of profit and loss if you account for your fixed assets properly versus deducting them when purchased, which is often allowed for federal income tax purposes.